 As aforementioned, most crochet stitches have a front and back loop.
-However, things are a little bit different with half double crochet, because it also has a third loop.
+However, things are a little bit different with half-double crochet because it also has a third loop.
 Learning how to crochet in the third loop can be a little bit tricky.
-Even a lost of master crocheters don’t bother to learn this.
-And yet, if you decide to practice it, it can open up entirely new options for you to create new texture in your crochet work.
+Even a lot of master crocheters don’t bother learning this.
+And yet, if you decide to practice it, it can open up entirely new options for you to create new textures in your crochet work.
 Often called knit-like, it’s a texture that can only be achieved through unique loop work in the hdc stitch.

 There are many variations on the crochet shell stitch.
 Here’s one to get you started:

 Although no one named it as one of their favorite crochet and knitting techniques, we think that foundation crochet stitches are a game-changer.
 It’s a way of starting your crochet project with stitches instead of with a chain.
 This gives more consistency to the fabric.

 You can do foundation crochet with different stitches; here’s a guide to single crochet foundation stitches:

 Standing Crochet Stitches